-I use these three complementary healing-support modalities (although I draw on numerous schools of transformative studies in my work as well), to assist individual students with creating healthy pathways forward towards healing after trauma.
+I use these three complementary support modalities (although I draw on numerous schools of transformative studies in my work as well), to assist individuals with creating healthy pathways forward towards healing after trauma.

-Working with select students one-on-one, I support individuals with crafting (and fulfilling) their own personally crafted (and expertly guided) healing plans.
-I then empower them with the right tools, information, accountability, and support required to effectively move them from a place of suffering to a place of thriving in their lives and as their best selves.
+In addition to upholding Trauma Informed standards in all of my work, I also work with select students one-on-one, to craft (and fulfill) their own personally created (and expertly guided) healing plans.
+I then empower them to move forward, through Yoga and Meditation principles and practices, with the right tools, information, accountability, and support required to effectively transition them from a place of suffering to a place of thriving in their lives and as their best selves.

 If you are a student, or wish to become a student, and want to receive personalized support with your health and recovery process after a traumatic event or after living through toxic stress, I am here to empower you with developing the resilience and the plan that you need to effectively move forward.